ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Version control systems are a critical component of software engineering and are quite useful also for document editing.

-Git is a distributed version control system.
+Git is a distributed version control system that can operate without a central service.
 Each instance of a repository contains a number of revisions.
 Each revision stores the complete state of a set of files.
 Users are able to create new revisions in their copy of a repository and share revisions between copies of repositories.

 ## GitHub